 – Priscilla Osborne, author of Teaching English One to One

 It is common for all teachers to encounter one-to-one teaching at some stage in their career.
 However, discussion, support and resources for one-to-one teaching are rarer.
-Teaching English One to One is a handy and practical book to help teachers successfully plan and prepare for the unique one-to-one teaching situation.
+Teaching English One to One is a handy and practical book to help teachers successfully plan and prepare for that unique teaching situation.

 This fully revised and extended edition provides an analysis of the problems associated with teaching students on a one-to-one basis.

-Packed with practical examples for you to use and adapt, Teaching English One to One contains comprehensive case studies, examples and forms you can use and adapt accordingly.
+Packed with practical examples for you to use and adapt, this book contains comprehensive case studies, examples and forms you can use and adapt accordingly.
 It also includes tried and tested teaching techniques for managing students and your teaching time.